bamoha/ya-test/README.md

 ## Deployment

-The application is deployed to [https://lustrous-palmier-5d1b56.netlify.app/](https://lustrous-palmier-5d1b56.netlify.app/) with your browser to see the result.
+The application is deployed to [https://unique-babka-34abc5.netlify.app/](https://unique-babka-34abc5.netlify.app/), visit with your browser to see the result.

 ## Stack

 1. React
 2. Chakra UI

 ## Design Decisions